unexpectedpanda/retool/readme.md

 ## Using the Retool GUI

 Run `retool-gui.py`.
 It's optimized for Windows at this stage, but will work on Ubuntu with a few quirks.
-As the underlying module, _PySimpleGUIQt_ improves, so should the GUI across platforms.
+As the underlying module (_PySimpleGUIQt_) improves, so should the GUI across platforms.